Jindal Global Law School Admissions 2026

 Check topic-wise CLAT Syllabus:

-As per the CLAT marks distribution, each question in CLAT 2026 will carry one mark each.
-There is also a provision of a negative marking of 0.25 marks for each incorrect response.
-The maximum mark in CLAT 2026 is 120.
+As per the CLAT marks distribution, each question in CLAT 2027 will carry one mark.
+There is also a provision of negative marking of 0.25 marks for each incorrect response.
+The maximum mark in CLAT 2027 is 120.
 No marks will be deducted for unanswered questions.

 Correct response | 1 mark |